 Regardless of the specialty area, all clinical nurse specialists are experts at diagnosing and treating illnesses, according to DiscoverNursing.com, and help guide their nursing staff in their practice.

-Part Two What do Clinical Nurse Specialists Earn?
+Part Two CNS Salary: How much do Clinical Nurse Specialists Make?

-As of May 2017, the average base salary for clinical nurse specialists is $97,511, according to Salaryexpert.com.
+As of May 2017, the average base salary for clinical nurse specialists was $97,511, according to Salaryexpert.com.
 Clinical nurse specialists’ earnings can vary depending on the specialized unit and employer.

 Some clinical nurse specialists may be highly sought after by hospitals and medical facilities that have a specific role to fill, and therefore, salaries might be more competitive.